bot15498/CS4432/README.txt

 Task 2:
 -static hash and B-Tree already exist
--
--TableInfo for "hash" part of index
--New class for each bucket.
-Bucket's hold a table scan.

 Methodology for EHash:
 -Store buckets as own tables with name of hahsed value.